khetansarvesh/NLP/README.md

 - No one does this anymore with the rise of one single model that can do multiple tasks

 # MultiTask Downstream NLP
-   - Here we create one single model which can handle multiple tasks, this is called Model Alignment / Instruction Tuning.
-You can learn more about how to create such a model [here](https://github.com/khetansarvesh/NLP/tree/main/multitask_downstream_task)
+   - Here we create one single model which can handle multiple tasks, this is called [Model Alignment / Instruction Tuning](https://github.com/khetansarvesh/NLP/tree/main/multitask_downstream_task)
    - [Preference Alignment / Post Training](https://medium.com/p/0b67777fa7af/edit)
    -